2009–10 Aston Villa F.C. season

 Villa on 20 August 2009 in Vienna.

-The 2009–10 Premier League season was Aston Villa's 135th season in English football.
+The 2009-10 season was Aston Villa's 18th season in the Premier League.
+The 2009–10 Premier League season was Villa's 135th season in English football.
 It was the club's 99th season in the top-flight and their 22nd consecutive season in the top flight of English football, the Premier League.
 They were managed by Martin O'Neill – in his fourth season since replacing David O'Leary.
 The 2009–10 season was Villa's second consecutive spell in European competition for the club, and the first in the newly formatted UEFA Europa League.

 This term marked the first for the club without long-term player and former captain Gareth Barry following his £12 million move to Manchester City on 2 June 2009.
 Barry had been at the club since 1997.

 The Birmingham Derby made a return to the Premier League after local rivals Birmingham City were promoted to the top tier.
 Villa won the first of two fixtures 1–0 at St Andrew's on 13 September 2009 with Gabriel Agbonlahor scoring the winning goal.
 Villa also won the return fixture at Villa Park 1–0 on 25 April 2010, thanks to a James Milner penalty.
 Villa also played games against newly promoted Wolves from nearby Wolverhampton, resulting in a 1–1 draw at Molineux and a 2–2 draw at Villa Park.

 The club progressed to the final of the League Cup during this season, eliminating Cardiff City, Sunderland, Portsmouth and Blackburn Rovers along the way.
 However, Aston Villa were beaten 2–1 by Manchester United in the final at Wembley Stadium on 28 February 2010.
 Villa's other domestic cup venture also took the club to Wembley in the FA Cup, where they were defeated 3–0 by Chelsea in the semi-final.
 Aston Villa finished 6th in the Premier League for the 3rd year in a row, with 2 points more than previous season, they also qualified for the Europa League for the 3rd year running.